 All 12-volt current comes through the battery system in the front of your trailer.
 The battery or batteries are accessible from the exterior on the front of your trailer.
 Power from the battery first goes to a master or "kill" switch inside the trailer.
-The kill switch, 12-volt distribution panel, and converter are located under the front sofa.
+The kill switch, 12-volt distribution panel, and converter are located under the front sofa on most models.
 Open the lounge door under the sofa seat and look on the roadside of the storage area.
 The kill switch and distribution panel are mounted on a hinged panel that lowers to access the converter.

 On trailers without a front sofa the 12-volt distribution panel and the kill switch is located under the computer table.
+The converter is located on the roadside front wall and can be accessed by removing cabinet drawers.

 The master switch should be left in the ON position except when storing, or a mechanic may use the switch when servicing the trailer.